-Taylor Crawford’s real music journey began in 2011 when she answered a call of the soul to move to Long Beach, California and found herself living in a house full of strangers who she met on Craigslist, just enough money to start over at the delicate age of 18.
-By 2014, she arranged a successful Kickstarter campaign to make the record of her dreams with multiple Grammy nominated producer Mack Damon.
-“California” was born as an EP that presented emotional songs dressed in the trials and tribulations of a young woman away from home, stumbling through relationships of all kinds.
-The track “White Roses” from her debut record has since made it into the credits of an Independent Film starring John Cusack, the thriller “Blood Money” currently on Netflix.
+Crawford’s journey as an independent artist began in 2011 when she answered a call of the soul to move to Long Beach, California in pursuit of life experience to fuel her songwriting.
+She found herself living in a house full of strangers that she met on Craigslist with just enough money to start over at the delicate age of 18.
+By 2014, she arranged a successful Kickstarter campaign to fund her debut record, "California" with multiple Grammy nominated producer Mack Damon back home in San Antonio, TX.
+The EP presented 5 songs adorned in the trials and tribulations of a young woman away from home, leaving an old life behind while simultaneously creating a new one liberated from the lessons learned.
+Her song “White Roses” since the release has made way into the credits of an Independent Film starring John Cusack, the thriller “Blood Money” currently on Netflix.

 With Long Beach as Crawford’s adopted hometown, she's played local festivals, embarked on house concert tours, and graced the number one venue for up and coming songwriters, The Hotel Cafe.
 Find comfort in shared experiences of loss or get lost in her melancholy vocals and somber tone.
 Taylor’s distinctive flexibility from highs to lows label her a siren, supported by poetic and punchy lyrics that intimately engage you with your own personal life experiences.
 Taylor is a woman who braves the wilderness of her own emotions and serves you with the alchemy of exploring her inner space.
 She charts the complex places you can’t always navigate on your own, and she comes back with a map of your heart.
 Read it.
 Learn it.
 Memorize it.
 Use it.